kyle-nl/cytr.io/guides/windows.md

 ## Start Fresh
 The best thing to do is start from the bare hardware and install Windows 10 from scratch with UEFI, TPM, and SecureBoot turned on.
-If you don't want to do that, skip to Section B. Any retail computer purchased with Windows 8.1 will already have these turned on.
+If you don't want to do that, skip this section.

 1. Update BIOS
    - For best compatibility and security you should update your computer's BIOS.
 A modern BIOS (really UEFI) is a full operating system that runs below and at the same time as Windows, and needs patches too!
 People who built computers in the early 2000's will tell you BIOS updates are risky - and they were - but not anymore.
 These updates deliver fixes, features, and security updates you won't ever hear on the news.